IgniteUI/igniteui-docfx/en/components/general/how-to/how-to-perform-crud.md

 # CRUD Operations with Grid

 Enabling CRUD in the Grid means providing UI for the users to perform these CRUD operations from within the grid.
-This is quite easy - the Grid provides **Cell Editing**, **Row Editing**, **Row Adding** and **Row Deleting** UI out of the box, and powerful API to do this on your own.
+This is quite easy - the Grid provides [**Cell Editing**](../../grid/cell-editing.md), [**Row Editing**](../../grid/row-editing.md), [**Row Adding**](../../grid/row-adding.md) and **Row Deleting** UI out of the box, and powerful API to do this on your own.
 Next, we want to take the result of each editing action and communicate it to the corresponding method in our CRUD service, thus preserving all changes to the original database.
 By completing this, we may say the grid is CRUD enabled.

-This section is written as HOW-TO tutorial on enabling CRUD operations in Grid, accompanied by code snippets that you can take and copy paste in your code
+This section is written as HOW-TO tutorial on enabling CRUD operations in Grid, accompanied by code snippets that you can take and copy paste in your code.

 ## How to
-Let's first enable the rowEditing behavior, bring the UI we need for the editing actions, benefiting from the `IgxActionStrip`, and attach event handlers:
+Let's first enable the rowEditing behavior, bring the UI we need for the editing actions, benefiting from the `IgxActionStrip` (see more about the [`IgxActionStrip`](../../action-strip.md)), and attach event handlers:

 ```html
 <igx-grid